Top Pick: JessEm 08530

 Overview

-Well, I’ve ranked it well behind as an option because it doesn’t automate the “tenon” part of a mortise and tenon jig.
-However, if your time, projects and skill allow you to cut a tenon (table saw or bandsaw, among other ways) you’ll find this a low(er) cost option with plenty of machines on the market.
+A mortise machine is a worthy alternative for the joint’s overall strength.
+However, it doesn’t automate the “tenon” part of a mortise and tenon jig.
+However, if your time, projects, and skill allow you to cut a tenon (table saw or bandsaw, among other ways), you’ll find this a low(er) cost option with plenty of machines on the market.

 Features